fuji3to4/ssbcij_docker/Readme.md

-# ssbcij Web Application Docker Repository
+# SSBCIJ Web Application Docker Repository

 This repository is for running the ssbcij web application using Docker.
 Please note that both the frontend and backend of ssbcij are currently private.